Pear Crisp

 Calories 320 cal

 This pear crisp recipe has the perfect balance of tender, juicy spiced pears.
-The topping is crispy, nutty, and made with oats.
-It is easy to make with simple ingredients.
+The oat topping is crispy and nutty.
+The recipe is easy to make with simple ingredients.

 Ingredients